SMHasibHasnain/Bus-Ticket-Reservation-System-in-C/README.md

   - Colourfull & Minimal Design

 ___* Each & Every Data Will Be Stored Into File.
 I've maintain a great File Handling System In It.___
 But, you have to create some folders.
 To get instructions about this, visit "User Manual Page" after openning the .exe file.
 Everything has been writen there.
+If our provided .exe file doesn't run on your device, simply download .c file and compile it.